Lunch & Learn

 - Discover ways to involve all of the key stakeholders of health data, in the model of healthcare delivery.

-- Declutter your thinking to focus on the top four areas of interoperability that will bring the most benefit for your organization and your patients.
+- Declutter your thinking to focus on the top areas of interoperability that will bring the most benefit for your organization and your patients.